jimpurbrick/thecreationengine/content/strange-tales-other-worlds.md

 [here](https://www.youtube.com/watch?v=WAh-6nEHwqI).
-The strange tales are mostly true, but a few errors snuck in to the second telling: firstly MUD stands for Multi User Dungeon and secondly I forgot to credit Brian Bosse for his amazing work on TiDi the second time around.
+The strange tales are mostly true, but a few errors snuck in to the second telling: firstly MUD stands for Multi User Dungeon and secondly I forgot to credit Brian Bossé for his amazing work on TiDi the second time around.